MCV-Software/socializer/doc/manual.md

 ### General tab

-* Number of items to load for newsfeed and wall buffers: Allows you to specify how many items should be retrieved from VK in the newsfeed buffer and when opening walls for other users.
-Default and maximum is 100.
-* Number of items to load in video buffers: Allows you to specify how many items should be retrieved from VK in video buffers.
-Default and maximum is 200.
+* Language: allows you to switch the interface language for socializer.
+The application must be restarted after changing the language.
 * Load images in posts: Allows you to specify whether you want socializer to display all images when opening a post, or not.
 This can be useful for people with slow connections or not needing images.
+* Use proxy: for countries where Vk is blocked by the internet providers, this settings allows socializer to connect via a proxy server already included in the application.
 * Update channel: allows you to specify how often you will receive updates for the program.
 There are two update channels available: Alpha channel, which contains unstable versions of the application and gets updates almost dayly, and stable, which contain tested and more stable versions of the program, but gets updates once in a month, approximately.

+### Buffer settings tab

+* Number of items to load for newsfeed and wall buffers: Allows you to specify how many items should be retrieved from VK in the newsfeed buffer and when opening walls for other users.
+Default is 50 items, and maximum is 100.
+* Number of items to load in video buffers: Allows you to specify how many items should be retrieved from VK in video buffers.
+Default is 50, maximum value is 200.
+* Number of items to load in conversation buffers: allows you to specify how many messages Socializer will retrieve when loading a conversation.
+Default is 50, maximum value is 200.

 ### Chat settings tab

 * Show notifications when users are online/offline: These two checkboxes allows you to specify if you want socializer to notify you when someone is connected or disconnected in the VK network.
-* Open unread conversations at startup: When enabled, Socializer will load any conversation with unread messages after started.
-* Move focus to new conversations: When enabled, new conversations will be focused automatically right after being created.
 * Notification type: This setting allows you to specify the notification type you prefer to use in socializer.
 The options are native and custom.
 Native notifications send a system notification every time someone is online or offline, while custom notifications play a sound and announce the notification in the screen reader only.

 ### Optional buffers tab